jarrarhaider1214/docs/pages/user-guide/components/slack-integration/slack-integration.md

 7. Once the app is deployed, copy the **OAuth Access Token** (will be generated in the same menu).

-## How to Setup Integration in Ultramesh
+## How to Setup Integration in CloudPlex

 1. Go to the **Projects** menu from top bar and select the required project.